 Likewise, people don’t just learn differently, they also differ in how they share evidence of what they know.
 Accepting a range of formats for proof of what is learned can amplify student engagement.
 Students are becoming experts in many areas outside the classroom, and these can be moments for your students to shine.

 The more relevant to the real world the coursework is, the more interactive the learning will be...

 Marry the coursework with the community as much as possible.
 The more relevant to the real world the coursework is, the more interactive the learning will be, and thus there will be more potential for student engagement.
 An example might be finding local publishing venues, visiting the site, and interviewing owners of the shops.
 Local TV and radio stations might provide insight into how the consumers of their content also shape the tone and format of their content.

 'Gamify' learning activities by co-opting the digital practice of badges and certificates that celebrate attaining particular skill levels.

 Nothing replaces the effect of strategic, timely, and useful feedback.
 'Gamify' learning activities by co-opting the digital practice of badges and certificates that celebrate attaining particular skill levels.
-These can translate into formative assessments, allowing students opportunities to course correct their knowledge and skill sets when necessary.
+These can translate into formative assessments, allowing students opportunities to course-correct their knowledge and skill sets when necessary.
 Additionally, these gaming qualities can also become excellent ways in which students can prove what they know.
 These kinds of formative assessment practices coalesce the knowledge and skills being applied.
-Self-assessment instruments can be core to students owning their learning process and cementing their understanding by being able to discern improvement.
+Self-assessment instruments are core to students owning their learning process and cementing their understanding by being able to discern improvement.

 Teachers are cautioned to be selective in what they implement in the very new and sometimes exhausting expectations of their current work.